 The situation in the Bohai Sea is particularly grave.
 Unlike the deeper East China and South China seas, the Bohai is semi-enclosed, shallow and largely calm, so aquaculture has expanded rapidly there.
 Industrialisation and urbanisation along the coast have also meant more pollution and land reclamation.
 This has weakened the environmental capacity of the Bohai.

 In 2018, the government published an action plan to improve management of the Bohai, setting targets for marine pollution and ecological restoration.

 Certain areas have been instructed to improve standards and reduce the scale of coastal aquaculture.
 The aims are to bring the sector in line with environmental requirements, promote more environmentally-friendly and attractive aquaculture approaches and encourage deep-sea aquaculture and marine ranching.
 An earlier plan also called for the restoration of China’s wetlands, requiring a coverage of more than 533,333 square kilometres by 2020.
 This plan stipulated that wetlands converted to other uses without permission should be reinstated.

-One of the areas named in the 2018 action plan was Laizhou Bay, where Liu Yuyang captured some of the photographs above.
+One of the areas named in the 2018 action plan was Laizhou Bay, where Liu Yuyang captured some of the photographs below.

 Improper handling of aquaculture waste, such as water polluted with nutrients, antibiotics and faecal solids, can wreck coastal environments.
 At this coastal sea cucumber farm in Muping, effluent is discharged directly into the ocean.

 Some aquaculture farms are in large seaside sheds that pump in water from the ocean and then discharge waste.
 These closely packed sheds are in the village of Sanshandao on Laizhou Bay.